Kingdom Living Here and Now

 For another thing, it is really easy to surrender all of our obligations to this structure we are in.

 Let me explain.
-For many years, we really just surrendered our personal obligation to preach the gospel to a Sunday night lecture, some form of “Gospel Extension Service” or to some leaflets.
-Many of us surrender the obligation personally to teach our children the fundamentals of the gospel and the bible to a Sunday School.
+For many years, some churches really just surrendered each Christian’s personal obligation to preach the gospel to a Sunday night lecture, some form of “Gospel Extension Service” or to some leaflets.
+Many of us surrender the obligation personally to teach our children the fundamentals of the gospel and the bible to a Sunday School or kids’ church.
 Some of us surrender personal, powerful engagement with God in prayer to the prayers uttered in the Sunday Service, and for most of us, we surrender the very act of surrendering ourselves in heart felt loving voices to our God to the songs we sing at Church.

 Not all of us, and not all the time.